As of October 2017:

 List of presenters (each talk 20 min):

-- Brandon T. Bestelmeyer, Laura M. Burkett (USDA-ARS Las Cruces, NM), and Leticia Lister (BLM Las Cruces District Office, Las Cruces, NM): “Understanding spatial variability in perennial grass restoration following shrub removal in the Chihuahuan Desert: The Restore New Mexico Collaborative Monitoring Program”
+3:20 PM Brandon T. Bestelmeyer, Laura M. Burkett (USDA-ARS Las Cruces, NM), and Leticia Lister (BLM Las Cruces District Office, Las Cruces, NM): “Understanding spatial variability in perennial grass restoration following shrub removal in the Chihuahuan Desert: The Restore New Mexico Collaborative Monitoring Program.”

-- Lauren Porensky (USDA-ARS, Fort Collins), Elizabeth Leger, Barry Perryman and Matthew Madsen: “The relative importance of moisture, plant-plant interactions and herbivory as drivers of rangeland restoration success in Nevada, Arizona and Wyoming”.
+3:40 PM Lauren Porensky (USDA-ARS, Fort Collins), Elizabeth Leger, Barry Perryman and Matthew Madsen: “Moisture, plant-plant interactions and herbivory as drivers of rangeland restoration success in the western US.”